-USACE FUSRAP Project Office 8945 Latty Avenue Berkeley, Missouri 63134 Phone: (314) 260-3905 St. Louis Public Library Government Information Room 1301 Olive Street St. Louis, Missouri 63103 Phone: (314) 539-0376
+USACE FUSRAP Project Office

+8945 Latty Avenue

+Berkeley, Missouri 63134

+Phone: (314) 260-3905

+St. Louis Public Library Government Information Room 1301 Olive Street

+St. Louis, Missouri 63103 Phone: (314) 539-0376

+This PP is specific to ISOU media at the following properties that are collectively identified as the Group 1 Properties:

+- Mallinckrodt Security Gate 49,

+- Downtown (DT)-4 South,

+- DT-8,

+- DT-9 Levee,

+- DT-15,

+- DT-29,

+- DT-34,

-- This PP is specific to ISOU media at the following properties that are collectively identified as the Group 1 Properties: - Mallinckrodt Security Gate 49, - Downtown (DT)-4 South, - 5 DT-8, - DT-9 Levee, - 7 DT-15, - DT-29, - 9 DT-34, - the South of Angelrodt Property Group (i.e., DT-5, DT-13, DT-14, DT-16, DT-17, and DT-18), and - West of Broadway Property Group (i.e., Plants 3, 8, 9, and 11 and DT-20, DT-21, DT-22, DT-23, DT-24, DT-25, DT-26, DT-27, DT-28, DT-30, DT-31, DT-35, and DT-36). - 14 The Group 1 Properties are shown on Figure 1 and are a subset of all the properties associated with - the ISOU, which in turn, are a subset of all the properties at the SLDS.
-The BRA conducted as part - of the Remedial Investigation and Baseline Risk Assessment Report for the Inaccessible Soil - 17 Operable Unit at the St. Louis Downtown Site (hereafter referred to as the RI/BRA) evaluated these - 18 Group 1 Properties.
-The remaining properties associated with the SLDS ISOU were evaluated in the - BRA, the results of which indicate that they may pose unacceptable risks and could therefore, require - 20 further action.
-Therefore, the remaining properties will continue through the CERCLA process on a - separate path that will ultimately lead to further action.
-Section 4.0 presents the scope and role of this - 22 PP and includes Table 4-1, which shows a full breakout of the Group 1 Properties that are the subject - of this PP, as well as the remaining SLDS properties associated with the ISOU (i.e., not included in - 24 this PP) and all other SLDS properties that are not included in the ISOU or this PP. Table 4-1 also - shows a breakout of all properties into the two operable units (OUs) that have been established at the - 26 SLDS and described in Section 2.2.1. - 27 The USACE plans to issue this PP for public comment.
-This PP summarizes information that can - 28 be found in greater detail in the RI/BRA, as well as other documents contained in the - 29 Administrative Record File for the SLDS ISOU.
-The USACE and the USEPA encourage the - 30 public to review these documents, available at the locations specified previously, to gain a more - 31 comprehensive understanding of the SLDS ISOU and FUSRAP activities that have been - 32 conducted at the site.
+- the South of Angelrodt Property Group (i.e., DT-5, DT-13, DT-14, DT-16, DT-17, and DT-18), and

+- West of Broadway Property Group (i.e., Plants 3, 8, 9, and 11 and DT-20, DT-21, DT-22, DT-23, DT-24, DT-25, DT-26, DT-27, DT-28, DT-30, DT-35, and DT-36).

+The Group 1 Properties are shown on Figure 1 and are a subset of all the properties associated with the ISOU, which in turn, are a subset of all the properties at the SLDS.
+The BRA conducted as part of the Remedial Investigation and Baseline Risk Assessment Report for the Inaccessible Soil Operable Unit at the St. Louis Downtown Site (hereafter referred to as the RI/BRA) evaluated risks to human health and the environment at the ISOU properties.
+No Further Action is recommended for the Group 1 Properties.
+For the remaining SLDS ISOU properties, the results of the BRA indicate that they may pose unacceptable risks and could require further action or analysis.
+Therefore, the remaining properties will continue through the CERCLA process on a separate path that will ultimately lead to further action or analysis.
+Section 4.0 presents the scope and role of this PP and includes Table 4-1, which shows a full breakout of the Group 1 Properties that are the subject of this PP, as well as the remaining SLDS properties associated with the ISOU (i.e., not included in this PP) and all other SLDS properties that are not included in the ISOU or this PP. Table 4-1 also shows a breakout of all properties into the two operable units (OUs) that have been established at the SLDS and described in Section 2.2.1.

+The USACE plans to issue this PP for public comment.
+This PP summarizes information that can be found in greater detail in the RI/BRA, as well as other documents contained in the Administrative Record File for the SLDS ISOU.
+The USACE and the USEPA encourage the public to review these documents, available at the locations specified previously, to gain a more comprehensive understanding of the SLDS ISOU and FUSRAP activities that have been conducted at the site.